April 9, 2015

 before Catastrophic Coverage***

 * After an individual pays the deductible, he or she is in the initial coverage period during which he or she pays 25 percent of drug costs and the Part D plan pays 75 percent of costs.
-Once Part D drug expenses (paid by the individual and by the Part D plan) total the initial coverage limit ($2,960 for 2015), the individual is responsible for a certain percentage of charges based on whether the drug is generic or brand until the individual has reached the out-of-pocket threshold.
+Once Part D drug expenses (paid by the individual and by the Part D plan) total the initial coverage limit ($3,310 in 2016), the individual is responsible for a certain percentage of charges based on whether the drug is generic or brand until the individual has reached the out-of-pocket threshold.

 ** The out-of-pocket threshold is the amount that the individual must pay on his or her own before catastrophic coverage begins.
 This gap between the initial coverage limit and catastrophic coverage is referred to as the “donut hole.”